rstoyanchev/spring-32-test-webapps/tcf-web-support/slides.md

 !SLIDE incremental small
 # `@WebAppConfiguration`
 * Denotes that the `ApplicationContext` should be a `WebApplicationContext`
-* Configures the base resource path for the web app
+* Configures the resource path for the web app
+  * for the `MockServletContext`
 * Paths are file-system folders, relative to the project root
   * not classpath resources
 * Defaults to `"src/main/webapp"`